Last Will Lawyer Dallas

 Estate Planning Considerations for LGBTQIA Couples

-However, having a living will coupled with a statutory durable power of attorney and a medical power of attorney, are just as crucial.
-All three of those documents combined, ensures that you receive high-quality care if you become incapacitated and your estate gets looked after by someone you trust.
+However, having a living will coupled with a statutory durable power of attorney and a medical power of attorney are just as crucial.
+All three of those documents combined ensure that you receive high-quality care if you become incapacitated and your estate gets looked after by someone you trust.

 If you share children with another party but only you are their biological parent, you should also consider having the non-biological parent formally adopt the child(ren) if there is no other legal parent.
 This makes it easier to name the non-biological parent as a guardian for your kids in your will.